alexanderneville/docs/ai/unsupervised.md

     return (x_i-x_mean)/x_std
 ```

-The same dataset without normailisation, using min/max normalisation and
+The same dataset without normalisation, using min/max normalisation and
 using z-score normalisation.

 ```python